bradosavljevic/DocCentralV3/flow-guides/CF_DocCentral_AssignRegistryNumber.md

 RelatedDocumentId: inputs.dokumentaItemId
 ```

 **Retry policy: None.** A duplicate key conflict (HTTP 400) is an expected business condition, not a transient error.
+Retrying on conflict would not help and would delay the caller.

 After the action, branch on success vs failure: